Arctic-Xiangjian/OAI_viewer/README.md

 ### Slice viewer
 - Let user set a threshold and color points that are outside of that threshold
+    - ALTERNATE way to do this: plot lines at the threshold values (above and below) that are *threshold_value* away from the average
     - Implementation idea:
         - Filter out points that are outside of threshold, then add them separately with an edge color (edge coloration as seen [here](https://matplotlib.org/stable/users/explain/quick_start.html#colors))
 - Let user filter cases with certain confidence threshold variation